Goeny/BootSpot/README.md

 * Add a new group using the "+" button.
 * Name it "Bootspot" and save it.
 Now edit it's permissions.
 * In the menu select "Let user choose their Template" and enter "bootspot" in the ObjectID field.
+* Finally you just have to add the new group to the desired users.
 * After you saved it you are able to select the template in the Preferences menu.
 * REMEMBER!!
 This project is far from done.
 Any error's or failures are not my responsibility.

 ## Used resources
 * Spotweb
+* JQuery 1.11.2
-* Bootstrap 3
+* Bootstrap 3.3.1
+* FontAwesome 4.2.0
 * Bootswatch Themes (Yeti)
-* FontAwesome icon's
 * Bootstrap Datepicker by Eternicode